markstanl/Codecademy-Projects/Machine Learning\AI Engineer Career Path/Notes/Wrapper Methods.md

 4. Repeat on that feature set

 ## Recursive Feature Elimination
-The process is essentially the same as Backward Selection, except it judges based on the univariate coefficients.
+The process is essentially the same as backward selection, except it is judged based on the univariate coefficients, instead of the overall score of the model without that feature.
+So, for example, when removing something from {A, B, C, D}, RFE will just score each feature and remove the worst one, while SBS will score all 4 subsets, and pick the best out of that.

 # Implementation with mlxtend and sklearn
 mltend eases up the process quite a bit.